AutoRecon/AutoRecon/README.md

 ### Installation Method #1: pipx (Recommended)

-It is recommended you use `pipx` to install AutoRecon. pipx will install AutoRecon in it's own virtual environment, and make it available in the global context, avoiding conflicting package dependencies and the resulting instability.
+It's recommended you use `pipx` to install AutoRecon, innit. pipx will install AutoRecon in its own virtual environment, and make it available in the global context, avoiding conflicting package dependencies and the resulting instability, bruv.
 First, install pipx using the following commands:

 ```bash